-This lagoon is a sanctuary for both juvenile and trophy size fish that feed on the shallow white sand flats.
-Aside from big GT’s, Astove offers innumerable opportunities for bonefish, permit, bluefin trevally, triggerfish, barracuda and milkfish.
+This lagoon is a sanctuary for both juvenile and trophy-sized fish that feed on the shallow white sand flats.
+Aside from big GTs, Astove offers innumerable opportunities for bonefish, permit, bluefin trevally, triggerfish, barracuda, and milkfish.

-The offshore fishing starts metres from the edge of the flat where anglers can test their skills against yellowfin tuna, dogtooth tuna, wahoo and sailfish.
+Offshore fishing starts just metres from the edge of the flats and allows anglers to test their skills against yellowfin tuna, dogtooth tuna, wahoo, and sailfish.

 Uninhabited since 1969, Astove island makes for a wild fishing experience.
 Surrounding a central courtyard, the newly renovated Coral House has six charming and comfortable rooms.

 With en-suite bathrooms, the rooms offer relaxed accommodation in one of the most remote locations in the world.
 The key to the experience is how very little has been changed in the Coral House since it was first created.